Trijang Chocktrul Rinpoche

 The search for the reincarnation began on January 31, 1984.
 Shartse Abbot Lati Rinpoche, Jangchup Tsultim, Phukhang Geshe Tashi Norbu, Ngakre Phuntsok Tsultim, and Kungo Palden traveled throughout India and Nepal searching for the true reincarnation.
 They assembled 544 candidates and from them ninety nine were selected from after further screening.
 Among the 99, there were eight that were very special and those names were presented to the Dalai Lama.
 On December 24, 1984, the Dalai Lama divined in front of the holy relics of Kyabje Trijang Rinpoche’s relics in Mundgod, South India, and showed that Tsering Gyurme (Rinpoche’s birth name), son of Sonam Topgyal and Lobsang Drolma was the true reincarnation.
 On April 22, 1985, the Dalai Lama conducted another divination alongside Shartse Abbot Lati Rinpoche and Kungo Palden and confirmed that the son of Sonam Topgyal and Lobsang Drolma is Gyatso's reincarnation.
 The news was broadcast on the Tibetan language channel of All India Radio.
 The first audience of Rinpoche happened on July 1, 1986, during the hair-cutting ceremony.
 On July 14, 1986, he was enthroned at the Ganden Shartse Monastery.

 Rinpoche established the Trijang Buddhist Institute in the city of Northfield, Vermont, in the United States and presently serves as its spiritual director.
-The Trijang Buddhist Institute provides a public programme of meditations; pujas; teachings by Geshe Cheming, Geshe Sopa and Tharchen Lobsang; and Tibetan language lessons.
+The Trijang Buddhist Institute provides a public programme of meditations; pujas; teachings by Geshe Cheme, Geshe Sopa and Tharchen Lobsang; and Tibetan language lessons.